-What is A Blepharoplasty?
+What is A Blepharoplasty or eyelid lift?

 Every year, one hundred thousand men and women choose blepharoplasty to improve the way they look.
 Droopy eyelids can make you look older and can also impair vision.
 Blepharoplasty corrects these problems and also removes puffiness and bags under the eyes that make you look worn and tired.
 This procedure cannot alter dark circles, fine lines and wrinkles around the eyes, nor can it change sagging eyebrows.
 Though blepharoplasty is often performed as a single procedure, your surgeon may also recommend a browlift, facelift, or skin resurfacing to achieve the best results.